WebDevStudios/constant-contact-forms/readme.txt

 == Changelog ==

+= 2.2.0 =
+* Added: Admin notice if its been determined that the account connection needs human intervention.
+* Updated: Revised and improved access token refreshing in the background.
+* Updated: Removed Google Analytics opt-in option.
+* Updated: Prevent Constant Contact WooCommerce lists from being imported to local lists.

 = 2.1.0 =
 * Fixed: Option saving process for Multisite installs.
 * Fixed: Further touchups and fixes around reported security vulnerabilities.